MrClock8163/ToolDocumentation/docs/source/formats/libraryXML.rst

 Category
 --------

-A category is defined by a node called `category`.
-It has a required child node called `name` which holds the name of the category.
+A category is defined by a node called :code:`category`.
+It has a required child node called :code:`name` which holds the name of the category.
 The colors in the category are held in a list of children nodes.

 Required children: